CoolBeansProgramming/EDA-Air-Pollution-Case-Study/README.md

 For each year and for each type of PM source, the NEI records how many tons of PM2.5 were emitted from that source over the course of the entire year.
 The data that you will use for this assignment are for 1999, 2002, 2005, and 2008.
 The zip file contains two files.

-1) PM2.5 Emissions Data: This file contains a data frame with all of the PM2.5 emissions data for 1999, 2002, 2005, and 2008.
+1) `PM2.5 Emissions Data`: This file contains a data frame with all of the PM2.5 emissions data for 1999, 2002, 2005, and 2008.
 For each year, the table contains number of tons of PM2.5 emitted from a specific type of source for the entire year.

-2) Source Classification Code Table: This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the PM2.5 source.
+2) `Source Classification Code Table`: This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the PM2.5 source.
 The sources are categorized in a few different ways from more general to more specific.

 You must address the following questions and tasks in your exploratory analysis.